Diversity

 Aquatic Farming

-Crayfishes are grown and sold commercially for a variety of reasons, primarily for food or for use as bait for recreational fishing.
-Aquaculture facilities supplying crayfishes to food or bait/tackle vendors are a potential introduction source for commonly cultured, and potentially invasive, species such as the red swamp crayfish (Procambarus clarkii).
+Crayfishes are grown and sold commercially for a variety of reasons, including for food or for use as bait in recreational fishing.
+Aquaculture facilities supplying crayfishes to food or bait/tackle vendors are a potential introduction source for commonly cultured and potentially invasive, species such as the red swamp crayfish (Procambarus clarkii).
 Facilities culturing non-native crayfishes risk accidentally introducing these alien species by allowing for short-range migrations from culture ponds to nearby natural water bodies either by overland migrations or during flood events.
-Even facilities culturing other organisms in ponds, such as fish, risk transporting invasive crayfishes over long distances if crayfishes make their way into the ponds and then accidentally into shipments of live animals.
+Even facilities culturing other organisms in ponds, such as fish, can risk transporting invasive crayfishes over long distances if crayfishes make their way into the ponds and then accidentally into shipments of live animals.